59rice/Hackintosh-Opencore-Samsung-NT370R5E-370R-Series-3-OC-0.6.3/README.md

        USB 3.0 ( Used USBinjectall.kext )
        Screen Backlight ( If Disconnect AC Power, Fasten low brightness ) Bulit-in Trackpad + Keyboard

+## itlwm important Note

+       Intel Centrino N Chipset dosen't support any version of airportitlwm on Big Sur Only itlwm can used in Mojave,Catalina
+       But Airdrop doesn’t receive files and don’t search nearby airdrop devices + Doesn’t Support              Sidecar,Universal Control ( cuz SMBIOS is 2014” mid )

 ## Not Working Functions yet

       ATIV Webcam ( disappeared on USB Map )